Learn about business technologists and how they are helping enterprises establish a new technology delivery model.

 Corporate functions that historically focus on bureaucratic control are required to get comfortable transferring digital accountability to business technologists.

 HR, which traditionally focuses on role clarity, is required to promote role flexibility and rotations of staff across teams.

 Information security, which traditionally enforces checkpoint-based compliance with security, is required to help business technologists work autonomously and with the right judgment.

 How is the role of CIO shifting in the context of business technologists?

-CIOs traditionally had a big set of operational responsibilities, but now they have the added responsibility of equipping and empowering business technologists to build priority-specific digital capabilities.
+CIOs traditionally had a big set of operational responsibilities, but now they are having the added responsibility of equipping and empowering business technologists to build priority-specific digital capabilities.
 They are orchestrating the work of business technologists within and beyond IT, shouldering accountability with other business leaders for technology and business outcomes.
-Leading CIOs are working with CxOs to establish a new technology delivery model on an enterprise level that brings together business domain, technology and governance expertise with shared accountability for business and technology outcomes.
+Leading CIOs are working with CxOs to establish a new technology delivery model on an enterprise level that brings together business domain, technology and governance expertise, with shared accountability for business and technology outcomes.

 More and more companies are realizing that they need to increasingly serve customers digitally, manage digital channels and deliver integrated cross-channel experiences.
 This can be done by democratizing digital delivery and empowering business technologists who are closest to the customer and more aware of the required digital capabilities than anyone else.

 This article has been updated from the November 2021 original to reflect new events, conditions and research.

 Join your peers for the unveiling of the latest insights at Gartner conferences.